-Before you request HVAC repair, check for these 8 common thermostat problems.
+Before you request Toronto furnace repair or AC repair services, check for these 8 common thermostat problems.
 They may provide a simple solution.
 If not, then the issue most probably stems from your furnace or air conditioner, and you’ll need a reliable technician to take care of it.

 1. Thermostat Doesn’t Reach Correct Temperature